unuing/unuing/README.md

 ### Hi there 👋
-- 🔭 I’m currently a middle school student.
+- 🔭 I’m currently a junior high school student.
 - 😁 I’m very interested in computer science.
 - 🌱 I’m currently self-learning [CS61B](https://sp21.datastructur.es/).
 I spend all my spare time on it.
 - 🤔 I’m looking for help with how to name variables and functions.